Celler Noguerals (Catalonia, Cornudella)

 Last year I drove with Ramon to Abellars from Cornudella village.
 The 10 minute trip was mostly on a one-lane dirt road with lots of potholes and barely suitable for a tractor.
 Then lo and behold we came to a small old farmhouse (a finca) that Ramon had not long ago converted to a winery.
 Here, he makes about 8000 bottles of Priorat from four hectares of vines.
 To call this a micro-winery would be a stretch.

 The vineyard is a dry-farmed wonderland of black slate--locally called licorella--and grows Garnatxa (Grenache), Mazuelo-Samso (Carignane), and Cabernet Sauvignon.
 At 400 meters of altitude one might imagine a cool climate red wine, but no, these Priorat are inky and glass-staining, with great concentration and depth of flavor.
-Ramon makes this wine to drink young, a youthful counterpoint to his more powerful, barrel-aged Priorat.
+Ramon makes Titi (named for his grandmother) to drink young, a youthful counterpoint to his more powerful, barrel-aged Abellars Priorat.